JiachengLI11/jiachengli11.github.io/_pages/about.md

 - Neurocomputing
 - Defence Technology
 - International Journal of Aerospace Engineering
-- International Journal of Intelligent Robotics and Applications
 - Transactions of the Institute of Measurement and Control
 - Mathematical Modelling and Control
 - Franklin Open